 The QEP Merger has been accounted for as a business combination using the acquisition method.
-The following table represents the preliminary allocation of the total purchase price for the acquisition of QEP to the identifiable assets acquired and the liabilities assumed based on the fair values at the acquisition date.
+The following table represents the allocation of the total purchase price for the acquisition of QEP to the identifiable assets acquired and the liabilities at the acquisition date.
 The purchase price allocation was completed in the first quarter of 2022.